Mean Shift Clustering

 Parameter Description

-Parameter Default Value Description Parameter Type
+Parameter Name Default Value Parameter Interpretation Parameter Type

 Custom Initial Cluster Center Seed Points Custom initial cluster centers.
-Not set by default.
-Format: [{"x":0.0,"y":0.0},{"x":9.0,"y":9.0}] Point2Ds
+By default, it is not set.
+The filling form is [{"x":0.0,"y":0.0},{"x":9.0,"y":9.0}].
+Point2Ds